Termites are a real nuisance when they attack your place.

-The type of ingredients used in the wood filler should be of paramount concern when choosing the one that best fits your project.
+The ingredients used in the wood filler should be of paramount concern when choosing the one that best fits your project.

-Conversely, harder wood fillers may not be curved which means on some surfaces it will not conform to the shape properly.
+Conversely, harder wood fillers may not be curved, which means on some surfaces, they will not conform to the shape properly.

-Fillers with wood grain basically become wood when they dry.
+Fillers with wood grain become wood when they dry.

 This lets you stain, sand, or curve them to the desired result.

-However, a wood filler that has adhesives will create a strong bond but will fill a deep hole or crack.
+However, a wood filler with adhesives will create a strong bond but fill a deep hole or crack.

 Plus, such fillers can only be stored for a short time before they become useless.

 So, use wood fillers that contain adhesives on small holes and purchase only a small amount at a time.

 The wood filler you choose should be one that matches the task that it is required to perform.

 Such tasks include the following.